We bleed … it’s not a secret and if it is still a taboo for some, I can only say, it isn’t taboo here 🙂

 Textile sanitary towels and panty liners

-Sanitary towels are also washable, therefore reusable and mostly made exclusively from sustainable materials such as organic cotton.
+Sanitary towels are also washable, and are therefore reusable, and mostly made exclusively from sustainable materials such as organic cotton.
 Some of the sanitary towels and panty liners have to get folded and placed in the panties.
 Others have a Velcro fastener (unfortunately made of plastic) or a push button to be attached around the panties.

-Its a matter of taste, which thickness or type you like, but I personally really liked the foldable bandages from Kulmine because they are simple and simply good.
-Kulmine has a very large selection and a lot of advice on sustainable products available on the website.
+It’s a matter of taste which thickness or type you like, but I personally really liked the foldable pads from Kulmine because they are simple and simply good.
+Kulmine has a very large selection and a lot of advice on sustainable products available on their website.
 They produce under a sustainable philosophy in Germany and the Czech Republic.

-The selection ranges from thin panty liners, with or without a push button, to very absorbent pads, which are well suited for different purposes and bloody nights.
+The selection ranges from thin panty liners, with or without a push button, to very absorbent pads, which are well suited for different purposes and heavy flows.

-Kulmine also has very nice period calendars, as well as menstrual cups and sponges, to which we will come later.
+Kulmine also has very nice period calendars, as well as menstrual cups and sponges, which we will come back to later.

 Another company, that produces exclusively with biological cotton and informs people is Wollke.

-We already did a Green Business Interview with the founder Sabine Fallmanm-Hauser and are in highly appreciate the philosophy of her company.
+We already did a Green Business Interview with the founder Sabine Fallmanm-Hauser and I highly appreciate the philosophy of her company.